Jamie Gerstenberg: Club career

 On 26 June 2025, Gerstenberg signed with Sporting JAX, an expansion club in the USL Super League.

+In September 2026, Gerstenberg was named to the USL Super League Team of the Month for her contributions made during August 2026, which included two shutouts.

 International career

 Gerstenberg has also represented Germany at the U17 and U19 levels.
 She competed in UEFA youth competitions during her time with the national program.